MohamedxSalah/MicaBlur-Firefox/README.md

 # Editing
-By default unselcted tab is fully transparent, you can change values for how much you want selected tab  , unselected tab and hovered tab to be opaque/transparent in here
+By default unselcted tab is fully transparent, you can change values for how much you want selected tab  , unselected tab and hovered tab to be opaque/transparent in here just edited current color value
 ![ff](https://github.com/user-attachments/assets/453fba24-2309-42ae-a2d6-6ef4b9a0a0f9)